alexmerz/unzer-node-simple/README.md

 * No support by Unzer (and no support by me)

-* You need to be familiar with the [API reference](https://docs.unzer.com/reference/api/)
+* You need to be familiar with the [Unzer API reference](https://docs.unzer.com/reference/api/)

 * Functions do not validate/check data passed to them, you should know what you are doing.